trneedham/MathForDataScienceFall25/README.md

-# Math for Data Science -- Fall 2023 -- Florida State University
+# Math for Data Science -- Fall 2025 -- Florida State University

-This is the GitHub page for MAP5196 Fall 21 at FSU.
+This is the GitHub page for MAP5196 Fall 25 at FSU.
 Here you will find Python tutorials and homework assignments.

-Here is a Binder link for this page (to run it in your browser): https://mybinder.org/v2/gh/trneedham/MathForDataScience-Fall23/HEAD